tamaragerber/NEGIS_traveltime_analysis/README.md

 		1) determine reflector depth with DEP-approximated permittivity profile, which is transformed into velocity

-		2) discard reflections where $\Delta$twt is larger than for a monocrystal at the corresponding depth, are shallower than 200 m, or $\Delta$twt is more than 2 standar deviations away from mean trend.
+		2) discard reflections where $\Delta$ twt is larger than for a monocrystal at the corresponding depth, are shallower than 200 m, or $\Delta$ twt is more than 2 standard deviations away from the mean trend.

 		3) determine depth-average dielectric permittivity for each polarization by linear regression through 0 m, 200 m and 500 m